Edward Darcy: Background and career

 Darcy was the eldest son of Mary Carew (daughter of Sir Nicholas Carew) and of Sir Arthur Darcy (the son of Thomas Darcy, 1st Baron Darcy of Darcy).
 He was educated at Trinity College, Cambridge before being admitted to the Inner Temple in 1561.
 He was a Member of Parliament for Truro, Cornwall from 1584 to 1585.

 In 1579 he was a groom of the Privy Chamber to Elizabeth I. In 1589 the Queen granted the reversion of the manors of Epsom and Ashtead to him as Sir Francis Carew's nephew, which matured in 1612 on the latter's death.
 In 1595 he received the manor of Stainforth Underbargh and 20 dwelling houses with lands there.

-Queen Elizabeth granted Darcy an exclusive patent in 1598 for the manufacture, importation and sales of playing cards.
+Queen Elizabeth granted Darcy an exclusive patent in 1598 for the manufacture, importation, and sales of playing cards.
 The Court of Queen's Bench four years later, held the patent invalid in the landmark case Darcy v Allein ("The Case of Monopolies").

-Knighted on 23 April 1603, Sir Edward died 28 October 1612, aged 69, and was buried at St Botolph's Aldgate.
+Knighted on 23 April 1603, Sir Edward died 28 October 1612, aged 69.